Welcome to Cyceron

 - An apparatus that maps the electro-encephalographic signals in the human brain

-The routine exploitation and development of Cyceron, recognized at the national level is the responsability of technologists and technicians, grouped together as a support service.
+The routine exploitation and development of Cyceron, recognized at the national level, is the responsability of technologists and technicians, grouped together as a support service.

 - To house acknowledged research units of the national research organisms.
 These research units should be specialized in basic, experimental or clinical neuroscience

-- To undertake, perfom and analyse research programmes (based on the technological infrastructures of Cyceron) for different hospital department.
+- To undertake, perfom and analyze research programmes (based on the technological infrastructures of Cyceron) for different hospital department.
 These programmes are based on a written agreement between the clinical research units and Cyceron.

 (1).
 The support group is notably responsible for the PET and MRI technologies.